 What is an espresso?

-Espresso is a concentrated form of coffee, served in shots and it’s often the coffee base of many other beverages, such as cappuccino, latte, americano and macchiato.
+Espresso is a concentrated form of coffee, served in shots, and is often the coffee base of many other types of coffee drinks, such as cappuccino, latte, americano and macchiato.

 What is the difference between an espresso and regular coffee?

 Espresso is the base of almost every type of coffee.
 Baristas making espresso use water under high amounts of pressure to force its way through compacted ground coffee, which makes a thick, syrupy liquid, with a gorgeous light brown foam layer on top, called the crema.
 That's the main difference - other coffee types rely on a slower filtering process, allowing hot water to slowly sift through coffee grounds.
 Espresso also relies on a much finer bean grind, while regular coffee works perfectly with medium ground beans.

 Because of the way it's brewed, by forcing hot water through finely ground coffee at high pressure, espresso has a higher caffeine content than regular coffee.
 1 shot of freshly brewed espresso contains about 63 mg of caffeine, which is about 7 times more than the average cup of regular coffee.
 Espresso often has to be watered down slightly, or enjoyed with milk, as it a dark, intense flavour when you drink it without any additions.
 As it forms the base of most coffee recipes, espresso needs to have an intense flavour for the coffee to shine through any other ingredients like milk, sugar, or flavoured syrups.